Stellarium/stellarium/BUILDING.md

 ```

-#### Fedora / CentOS / Alma / Rocky
+#### Fedora / CentOS / AlmaLinux / Rocky Linux

-Note: This should work on RHEL/CentOS 8 or later and recent versions of Fedora.
+Note: This should work on RHEL/CentOS/AlmaLinux/Rocky Linux 8 or later and recent versions of Fedora.
 To build on CentOS 7 or older,
 see [Linux with outdated Qt](#linux-with-outdated-qt).

 ```